 Insurance can cover nasal injury

-Of course insurance will cover repairs after any nasal injury, however the key is clear documentation, cause and effect, an a predetermination from your insurance of covered benefits.
+Of course, insurance will cover repairs after any nasal injury.
+However, the key is clear documentation, cause and effect, and a predetermination from your insurance of your covered benefits.

 Functional and cosmetic rhinoplasty - insurance pays for what ?